uinb/fusotao-docs/docs/conceptions-and-architectures.md

 curve(0) = 800004.525
 curve(t) = [t^2, t^1, t^0]•[924.203, 6007.320, 2010241.525]¬, t=[1..=50]
-where t represents the nth term of the council the members of the 0th term are indicated by fuso foundation
+where t represents the nth term of the council
 ```

-TODO

 ## Council

-TODO
+The council is consists of super nodes elected by referendum.
+Applicants can invoke the RPC during registration peroid to apply a seat of the council.
+All TAO holders can vote to a candidate and cause the assets locked until the end of current election.

 ## Inspector

-The inspector is a off-chain node authorized by the council.
-The major duty of inspectors is verifing foreign-chains' transactions such as bitcoin and then report to fusotao.
+The inspector is a pre-setted oracle to verify foreign-chains' transactions by SPV.

 ## Receipt